-A half day mental health awareness course designed specifically for supervisors providing an introduction to the impact mental health problems have in the workplace, recognising the signs and symptoms of mental health problems and how to respond to emerging mental health problems will be delivered to managers and supervisors in 2014.
+A half day mental health awareness course designed specifically for supervisors providing an introduction to the impact mental health problems have in the workplace, recognising the signs and symptoms of mental health problems and how to respond to emerging mental health problems will be delivered to managers and supervisors.
 Course dates will be advertised on staff services or email Equity & Diversity.

 Mental Health Awareness

 The Student Services Unit in partnership with the Equity and Diversity Unit offers a 3 hour Mental Health Awareness course free of charge to UTS staff.
 This course covers introductory information about mental illness and explores mental health in the UTS context, and is particularly relevant to academic staff.
 This course can also be tailored to meet the specific needs of your area - call the Student Services Unit on extension 1177.
 Courses are advertised on Staff Notices during the year.

 Mental Health First Aid is a multi-award winning program, delivered across Australia and internationally.
 The 12-hour program teaches people how to confidently and effectively support others experiencing mental health problems or crises until medical or other professional support arrives.
 Staff can complete the course in two full-day or four half day sessions.
 The Equity and Diversity Unit is offering Mental Health First Aid Training to UTS Staff free of charge.
 Please email Equity & Diversity.